Unmasking the Modern-day Pharisee

 A Pharisee is one who possesses pharisaical characteristics.
 I looked up

-the word “pharisaical and here is what it means based on information collected
+the word “pharisaical" and here is what it means based on information collected

 from various sources.
 "Pharisaical" describes someone who is excessively